swap-gore2007/swap-gore/Philips Hue - SecureX integration/README.md

 Philips Hue light requires Hue bridge and a supported light.
 Kindly refer https://www.philips-hue.com/en-in for more information.

 Philips Hue API works on OAuth2.0 authentication framework.
 It provides access token to access API resources.
 Access token is valid only for 7 days.
-Hence it needs to be refreshed before 7 days.
+Hence it needs to be refreshed before it's expiry.

 Access token and userid are required to access Philips Hue API resources.
 Complete process is explained at https://developers.meethue.com/develop/hue-api/remote-authentication-oauth/